Day of Ukrainian Literature and Language

-The Day of Ukrainian Literature and Language is a holiday of the development of the State Language, which is celebrated every year in Ukraine on November 9.
+The Day of Ukrainian Literature and Language is a holiday of the development of the State Language, which is celebrated every year in Ukraine on October 27.

-According to the Julian calendar, it is a day honoring the memory of the Nestor the Chronicler, a follower of the creators of Cyrillic script, Cyril and Methodius.
+According to the Revised Julian calendar and Gregorian calendar, it is a day honoring the memory of Nestor the Chronicler, a follower of the creators of Cyrillic script, Cyril and Methodius.

 History

 The holiday began on November 9, 1997, when the President of Ukraine Leonid Kuchma issued a Decree No. 1241/97 "On the Day of Ukrainian Literature and Language" in support of the initiative of public organizations and taking into account the important role of the Ukrainian language in consolidating Ukrainian society.

 Features of the celebration

 On the Day of Ukrainian Literature and Language, according to tradition: